Back to Blog

 When the 2 sides of your hips slide away from each other, the perineal core loses its strength.
 And you lose your balance.

-In this Upward Facing Dog pose, the woman has good abdominal core strength which allows her to lift up strongly without hurting her lower back.
+In this Up Dog pose, she has good abdominal core strength which allows her to lift up strongly without hurting her lower back.

-However, her shoulders are falling out of alignment.
-They're not staying down and back.
-If she lowered her torso a bit, and engaged more into the shoulder blades going down and back, it would probably feel a lot better on her shoulders, neck, and chest.
+However, her shoulders are not staying down and back.
+If she lowered her torso a bit, and engaged more into the upper back, it would probably feel a lot better on her shoulders, neck, and chest.

 Don't miss a beat!